PyLink/PyLink/README.md

 2) Run `pip3 install pylinkirc` to download and install PyLink. pip will automatically resolve dependencies.

 3) Download or copy https://github.com/GLolol/PyLink/blob/master/example-conf.yml for an example configuration.

+### Installing via Debian APT repository (stable branch only)

+[The Utopia Repository](https://packages.overdrivenetworks.com/) hosts `.deb` packages for PyLink.
+For Debian Jessie (stable) and Stretch/sid (testing), the `pylink` package and its dependencies are available in the `main` section.
+See https://packages.overdrivenetworks.com/#instructions for setup instructions.

+Upon installing `pylink`, example configurations and docs will be in `/usr/share/doc/pylink/examples` and `/usr/share/doc/pylink/docs` respectively.
+You can also install a local copy of the [PyLink API reference](https://pylink.github.io/), which is provided by the `pylink-doc` package.

+### Installing via Ubuntu PPA (stable branch only)

+Ubuntu packages for PyLink are available from the [PyLink PPA](https://launchpad.net/~tacocat/+archive/ubuntu/pylink) for Ubuntu 14.04 LTS (trusty) and above.
+Like with the Debian installation, example configurations and docs will be in `/usr/share/doc/pylink/examples` and `/usr/share/doc/pylink/docs` respectively.

 ## Configuration